theSundayProgrammer/nwcrocks/design.md

  Lua is well known as a programming lanuage that can be embedded quite easily into any application written in C/C++.
 There are many applications that use Lua as an embedded language; Openresty, Neovim, Luatex, Redis and Wireshark to name a few.
+It would be remiss if I did not mention Luvit which provides asynchronous IO extensions to Lua.
 However if you want extend the application using some existing library then you need to write an interface that helps Lua access that library.
+You don't want to touch the original application even if you are capable of doing so because you want to upgrade the original application without much trouble when such an upgrade becomes available.
 Luajit, a more popular fork of Lua, introduced a Foreign Function Interface, that in theory helps to use any C library without having to write an interface.
 There are some caveats of course, but nevertheless it is possible.
 In practice though, you don't want the Lua developer to know all the nitty-gritty details of the library and so you provide a wrapper that simplifies the library.
 However this FFI is available only for Luajit and not the original version of Lua.